ChugR/Adverb/scripts/adverbl/README.md

 ## Concepts

-Adverbl is a data scraping program.
+Scraper is a data scraping program.
 It reads qpid-dispatch router log files, categorizes and sorts the data, and produces an HTML summary.

-From each log file Adverbl extracts:
+From each log file Scraper extracts:
  * Router version
  * Router container name
  * Router restart times.
 A single log file may contain data from several router